 Ah, AirForce maternity uniforms!
 You’ll most likely have a love/hate relationship with them, for various reasons I’ll share below.
 At this point in my pregnancy, I’m twenty-two weeks along.
 I’ve been wearing a mix of maternity and normal uniform pieces, so I’ll share what I’ve learned so far about the army maternity uniform.

 Acquisition of air force maternity uniform

-If you're a Reservist (and probably Guard too), you're in luck!
 You’ll be issued maternity uniforms, or at least the basics to get you by.
 As soon as you learn that you’re pregnant, it’s best to see the clothing monitor in your orderly room, also known as the Commander’s Support Staff (CSS) office.
-When I learned of my pregnancy, I found out that budget constraints were making for a long wait time.
+When I learned of my pregnancy, I found out that budget constraints were making for long wait times.
 Better to put in your request on air force maternity uniformbefore you actually need them and can’t wear your normal uniforms anymore.

 A Love/Hate Relationship